Best Practices for Evaluating Product Development Tools for ISO 26262 Compliance

-Vehicles have always been complex machines to build, but connectivity is adding a new dimension to the challenges.
+Vehicles have always been complex machines to build, but connectivity is adding a new dimension to the challenges—especially when it comes to ISO 26262 compliance in modern automotive product development.

 Whether it’s a smart dashboard or driving assistance technology, there’s a significant increase in the amount of software and electronics implemented in cars, trucks, vans and beyond.
 And that’s before even mentioning the future of autonomous vehicles.